facebookarchive/sparts/README.rst

 =====

 A sparts service typically consists of two parts, the core "service", and its "tasks".
-Background and offline processing is generally done by tasks, while common or shared functionality belongs to the service.
+Background and offline processing are generally done by tasks, while common or shared functionality belongs to the service.

 Service